 Without doubt the greatest homes of twentieth century art

 MALAGA: The Centre Pompidou museum will remain in Malaga until 2025.
-The branch of the French gallery came to this city in March 2015 and news about extending the current deal came right after King Felipe VI and Princess Letizia of Spain recently visited the gallery located at the newly renovated port.
+The branch of the French gallery came to this city in 2015.
+Decision about extending the current deal came right after King Felipe VI and Princess Letizia of Spain recently visited the gallery located at the newly renovated port.

-The new deal means Malaga Council will pay the Centre Pompidou more than 2 million euros annually, a million for the use of its brand and collections, with the rest covering transportation, insurance and consultation.
+The deal means Malaga Council will pay the Centre Pompidou more than 2 million euros annually.
+It´s a million for the use of brand and collections, with the rest covering transportation, insurance and consultation.

 The Centre Pompidou Malaga is the first branch of the French museum to be opened outside of France.
-The Museum opened in March 2015 is known locally as “The Cube” due to the large glass structure that sits atop at Malaga Port.
-So far The Cube has attracted half a million visitors.
+The Museum is known locally as “The Cube” due to the large glass structure that sits atop at Malaga Port.
+So far, The Cube has attracted half a million visitors.

-Centro Pompidou Málaga will add to the city’s already impressive range of art galleries – the Museo Picasso, the Museo Carmen Thyssen and the ‘Centro de Arte Contemporáneo’ (contemporary art centre or CAC).
+Centro Pompidou Málaga will add to the city’s already impressive range of art galleries.
+Museo Picasso, the Museo Carmen Thyssen and the ‘Centro de Arte Contemporáneo’ (contemporary art centre or CAC).
 The Málaga centre will hold some 80 paintings and photographs including Pablo Ruiz Picasso, Rineke Dijkstra, Tony Oursler, Frida Kahlo, Francis Bacon, Max Ernst, René Magritte, Chirico, Alberto Guacometti and Sophie Calle, among others.